-The Canon EOS 20D and the Canon EOS M6 are two digital cameras that were announced, respectively, in August 2004 and February 2017.
+The Canon EOS 20D and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in August 2004 and February 2017.
 The 20D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the M6 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 20D has a resolution of 8.2 megapixels, whereas the M6 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 20D and the Canon M6 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (50 percent) than the Canon 20D.
 Moreover, the M6 is substantially lighter (49 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the M6 are weather-sealed.